Subdomain scanner

 • Resolver or cache differences

-These are examples of common naming patterns frequently checked by subdomain scanners.
+Examples of common naming patterns frequently checked by subdomain scanners.

 www mail webmail ftp ns1 ns2 dev staging api app portal admin blog shop cdn m secure vpn support